Joseph A. Hardy Connellsville Airport: Jet Age

 By the 1960s, the Connellsville airport had three paved runways, one of approximately 3,400 feet and the other two at 3,000 feet.
 Of those three, only two survive today.
 The middle runway was deactivated in the late 1960s.
 Today it is used as a taxiway and an area for driver training.

-Anchor Hocking ‘Glass Corporation’, a former major Fayette County employer, rented significant space on the airport, mostly warehouse type space, in the 1960s.
+Anchor Hocking ‘Glass Corporation’, a former major Fayette County employer, rented significant space in the airport, mostly warehouse type space, in the 1960s.

 The Fayette County Airport Authority (FCAA) was established in December 1965 to take ownership and management of the airport.
 Membership to the authority would be based on a representative sample of the county and be selected on the basis of business competence and proven community leadership.
 Fayette County Airport Authority in February 1966 worked with Penn Central Airways to provide air taxi service between Somerset, Connellsville, and the Greater Pittsburgh Airports.
 This agreement also involved AAA of Uniontown and United Airlines at the Greater Pittsburgh Airport who helped to handle reservations.